chaen/DIRAC/docs/source/AdministratorGuide/CommandReference/dirac-admin-ce-info.rst

 Arguments::

   CE:       Name of the CE

 Options::

-  -G  --Grid <value>           : Define the Grid where to look (Default: LCG)
+  -G:  --Grid=           : Define the Grid where to look (Default: LCG)

 Example::

   $ dirac-admin-ce-info LCG.IN2P3.fr